 There are a few ways to get this done.
 You can take a look at our walkthrough.
 It'll go over the key differences between iOS 10.3 and the previous versions of iOS.
 It's a great place to start, especially if you're coming from iOS 10.2 or below.

-You'll want to be comfortable with iOS 10.3 and its changes before you make the move.
+You'll want to be comfortable with iOS 10.3, iOS 10.3.1 and their changes before you make the move.
 If you haven't dug into the update yet, now is a great time to do so.